 Markus Zusak, author (The Book Thief): “Stereo Stories feels like the perfect way to make a writers festival that extra bit more special.
 The personal stories entwined with the songs transcends any other event I’ve been involved with.
 I bloody loved every moment, and left just wanting more.”
 Markus was part of our show at the 2017 Williamstown Literary Festival, where he and The Stereo Stories Band channelled Crime In The City by Neil Young.

-Andy Griffiths, author (The Treeehouse series): “Stereo Stories is the perfect blend of words, story and music.
+Andy Griffiths, author (The Treehouse series): “Stereo Stories is the perfect blend of words, story and music.
 The writers’ stories are powerfully supported and enhanced by the amazingly versatile and evocative Stereo Stories band through a whole range of emotions.
 You’ll laugh, you’ll cry and most importantly, you’ll hear each song with fresh ears and new meaning.”
-Andy was part of our shows at the Williamstown Literary Festival in 2016 and 2017, and will be joining us again at the Newport Bowls Club on Saturday evening 25 November 2017.
+Andy was part of our shows at the Williamstown Literary Festival in 2016 and 2017, and again in 2018.

 “Stereo Stories provided the perfect finish to this year’s Word for Word Festival with their unique performance that combines music and memoir.
 Personal stories accompanied by music that wove in and around the sometimes funny, sometimes very poignant narration.
 A wonderful way to wrap up the festival.”
 Maryanne Vagg, festival director, November 2016